fasttime/Polytype/readme.md

 ## Compatibility

-Proximy was successfully tested on the following browsers / JavaScript engines.
+Proxymi was successfully tested in the following browsers / JavaScript engines.

 * Chrome 54+
 * Firefox 51+